-Frequency of reporting to the board on water-related issues
+Frequency of reporting to the board on water-related issues Quarterly

-Quarterly

-The Chief Executive has responsibility for the Group HSES Policy and has overall responsibility for water-related performance and risk management.
-The Centrica Executive Committee, of which the Chief Executive is Chair, are briefed monthly by the Group Director of Health, Safety and Environment (HSE) on performance whereby any material water-related issues are raised and discussed, and actions agreed.
-The Chief Executive is Chair of the Centrica Executive HSES Sub Committee, which tables environmental performance in more detail on a quarterly basis.
+The Chief Executive has responsibility for the Group HSES Policy and has overall responsibility for water-related performance The Chief Executive Officer chaired the HSE Committee that existed for the majority of 2020.
+The CEO then chaired the Centrica Leadership Team (CLT) meetings when they superseded the HSE Committee.
+The HSE Committee and latterly the CLT, table operational environmental performance in more detail on at least a quarterly basis.
 Major water-related incidents are reported within 24 hours to the Chief Executive.